The next $30 million QB? Predicting four through 2024

 Expiring contracts: Carson Wentz, Jared Goff, Cam Newton, Andy Dalton, Kirk Cousins, Blake Bortles, Ryan Tannehill

-Most likely to pass Ryan: Cousins will be working off the highest number, as his current deal averages $28 million a year, while Wentz’s and Goff’s average more like $13 million, assuming fifth-year options in the $25 million range.
+Most likely to pass Ryan: Cousins will be working off the highest number, as his current deal averages $28 million a year, while Wentz and Goff average more like $13 million, assuming fifth-year options in the $25 million range.
 But the pick here is Wentz, assuming a return to full health following his knee injury.
 He was in line to contend for and possibly win the league’s MVP award in his second season before he got hurt, and a return to that form would position Wentz as the most likely quarterback to set the standard when these extensions come due in two years.

 2018 is a big year for: The Florida guys.
 The Dolphins didn’t draft a first-round quarterback, as many thought they might, but they can escape Tannehill’s deal at year’s end if they want.
 He is coming off a torn ACL and needs to produce at a high level to prove he’s worth his current salary, let alone another big deal.
 Bortles’ new contract keeps him safe for 2018 and probably 2019, as well, but he needs to show greater consistency to avoid a situation in which the Jaguars start thinking about better options.